-Brief but powerful over-voltages and over-currents in an electrical circuit.
+Brief but powerful over-voltages and over-currents on an electrical circuit.

 Transient voltage is a result of either an external or an internal source.
 Depending on the origination, these surges can pack a real bang in a single shot, or be smaller, stealthy, much more frequent and just as damaging over time.

-External types of surges are very powerful and are responsible for about 20% of power quality related electronics damages.
+External Transients can be very powerful events.
+These surge types are responsible for about 20% of power quality related electrical and electronics damage.

-Very large and intense surges can strike without notice in the form of lightning strikes, utility grid switching or power system faults.
+Very large and intense surges can strike without notice in the form of:

-Other damaging transients can be generated by the activities of nearby industrial or commercial facilities that in turn affect their neighbors incoming power quality.
+Other damaging external transients can be generated by the activities of nearby industrial or commercial facilities which in turn can affect their neighbors incoming power quality.

-Internally generated surges are responsible for 80% of electrical and electronic equipment damage.
+Internal Transients are responsible for about 80% of electrical and electronic equipment damage.
 These surges are the result of normal everyday equipment operations.
-Culprits include; drives, motors, copiers, microwaves. printers, welders, lights and even your own custom htpc build.
+Surge causing equipment includes but is not limited to:

 Most are familiar with large external surges and the immediate damage they cause.
 These events are usually instantaneously damaging and their effects are instantaneously noticeable.
 However, many overlook the serious damages the less noticeable and less intense internal surges are causing day after day.

-Internal surge damage is rarely noticed because these events are typically not catastrophic.
+Initially, internal surge damage is rarely noticed because these events are typically not catastrophic.
 The damage is cumulative.
 Symptoms include flickering, system glitches and the need for system reboots.

-Set yourself and your electronic protection design apart from the others and get real results...
+Set your electrical and electronics transient voltage protection design apart from the competition.